OC Transpo: Safety and security

 All major stations are equipped with various safety and security features for the public, including callboxes, payphones, CCTV cameras around the stations, along with well lit and heated shelters.
 On train platforms, there are warning strips and barriers to keep passengers at a safe distance from the tracks.
 On vehicles, the newer D60lfr models were installed with passenger assistance alarms (PAAs) at the rear of the bus.
 They were also added on double decker busses toward the upper deck.
 When pressed, it will notify the operator of an emergency, incident, and/or someone in need of assistance.
 Other safety features on transit busses include handrails for holding when standing, and CCTV cameras providing surveillance.

+Transecure

 After 9 pm, Nightstop can be used to request the operator to stop at a closer location than that of a specific bus stop.
 OC Transpo also deploys Special Constables to patrol stations and respond to calls involving OC Transpo vehicles, stations, or property, and work in close partnership with the Ottawa Police Service.